DistanceDevelopment/spatial-workshops/syllabus.md

     * 1D smooths
     * 2D smooths
   * Emphasis on plotting smooths, looking at model checking plots

-## Introduction to density surface modelling

-  * Survey/data setup
-    - What is a segment?
-    - Useful conventions for data management
-    - Offsets
-  * Count as response
-    - Calculation of offset
-    - Model formulation
-  * Estimated abundance as response
-    * Calculation of response/offset
-    * Model formulation

-### Practical: First look at DSM

   * Getting data into R
-  * Exploratory analysis *(maybe this is an Arc topic)*
   * Fitting basic models with just spatial covariates
   * Model checking as covered above

 ## Day-to-day use of DSM